-There are rumblings of cannabis legalization in Ohio as two Democratic lawmakers look to introduce a bill for adult-use, cultivation and regulated sales.
+There are rumblings of cannabis legalization in Ohio as two Democratic lawmakers introduce a bill for adult-use, cultivation and regulated sales.

-“Excited to work with my friend and colleague [Terrence Upchurch] as we lead Ohio forward on this next big step for criminal justice reform, for our veterans, for economic opportunity and for our individual liberties,” Weinstein writes in a tweet.
+“It’s time to lead Ohio forward,” said Rep. Weinstein in a statement.
+“This is a big step for criminal justice reform, for our veterans, for economic opportunity, and for our individual liberties.”

 Honored to be your joint sponsor bro.
 Let’s do this! https://t.co/zxDVsFouA5

 — State Representative Terrence Upchurch (@tupchurch216) July 15, 2021

 In 2016, the state legalized medical cannabis, but this is the first bill proposing regulated sales of cannabis in the state.

 Adults over 21 would be able to have five ounces of cannabis and cultivate up to 12 plants, according to reports.

 Before the bill was introduced, an overview had been provided to Mugglehead, which included four main components: decriminalization, excise tax, commerce and licensing as well as medical marijuana.

 The Department of Commerce would oversee regulations and sales, and a 10 per cent tax on retail cannabis sales is included.

 Municipalities would have the power to limit the number of cannabis stores in their jurisdiction.